icp4a/automation-decision-services-samples/samples/UseCICDStack/README.md

 **Procedure**

 1. Click the name of your project in the breadcrumbs.
 2. Open the **Share changes** tab.
 It shows the changes that you can share.
-The Loan Validation decision service is selected.
 3. Click **Share**, and enter the comment `Loan Validation first version`.
 4. Click **Share**.
 Now, your collaborators in your instance of Automation Decision Services can see your decision service.